iArcanic/im-cw1/report/gaming-db-report.md

 ## 2.5 Approve transactions

 This is mainly for managers to review and authorise privileged transactions on the gaming platform.
 Requiring manager approval before allowing transfers over secure communications is vital for a streamlined gaming platform and provides an additional point of control.
-This will set the transaction's status in transit to be set to "Approved" status and signed off by the relevant employee – who must be a manager of course.
+This will set the transaction's status in transit to be set to "Approved" status.

-The supporting function for this is as follows:

 ```sql
 CREATE OR REPLACE FUNCTION ApproveGameTransaction(transaction_id